spiritedmedia/erector-set/README.md

 You'll need some basic tools on your machine to get started.
 Run the following commands in your terminal app (either Terminal.app or [iTerm2](https://www.iterm2.com/)):

-_Note: You'll need the [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin but Vagrant will install it for you automatically :)_

 ```sh
 # Install Homebrew if it's not installed already
 /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"